JosephLai241/AAG/README.md

 This flag is used to generate your ASCII art.

-It takes 2 arguments - The font number and the string you want to generate art for.
+It takes 2 arguments - the font number and the string you want to generate art for.

 ## Generate ASCII Art From a Random Font